tvheadend/tvheadend/docs/markdown/configure_tvheadend.md

 that describe the audio stream(s), the video stream(s), the subtitle stream(s) and language(s), and so on.

-(For the technically-minded, these unique identifiers - the elementary streams
-- are referred to as 'packet identifiers' or 'PIDs').
+(For the technically-minded, these unique identifiers - the elementary streams - are referred to as 'packet identifiers' or 'PIDs').

+#### 5.1.
+Forcing a Scan

-> To force a scan ...
+  You may force a scan by going to:

-##NOTE: TODO: TEXT REQUIRED
+  **Tvheadend web interface: _Configuration -> DVB Inputs -> Networks_**

+  Highlight the network(s) you would like to force scan and then press the "Force Scan" button.

+  Tip: You may select more than one network by holding ctrl and clicking on additional networks.

+  * Force scanning can take some time, you may continue to use Tvheadend while a scan is in-progress but doing so will increase the time needed for it to complete - the time needed can vary depending on a number of factors, the number of available tuners and how many muxes you have etc.

 ### 6. Map Services to Channels